fletchjp/MERG-Arduino-Software/README.md

  ### CBUSmINnOUT

  This is a fork from Martin Da Costa.
- It needs CBUS 1.1.14 and CBUSconfigs 1.1.10 which are not yet in the Arduino system.
-I have manually installed the latest versions.
+ It needs CBUS 1.1.14 and CBUSconfigs 1.1.10 which are now in the Arduino system.

+ I have added .gitignore to ignore the configuration files for VS Code.

  ## Events